DFE-Digital/get-into-teaching-app/docs/content.md

 1. **Make sure you start by creating a new branch on master**
 2. Navigate to the right hand side bar, where you want the new page to sit
 3. Right hand click and select 'New file'
-4. Give name to file ie. when-to-appy.md **make sure you put md on the end of the name**
+4. Give name to file ie. when-to-apply.md **make sure you put md on the end of the name if it is a markdown file**

 Now you have created a page - you will need to fill in the top details: